doniacld/cilium/Documentation/cmdref/cilium-agent.md

       --bpf-lb-sock-hostns-only                              Skip socket LB for services when inside a pod namespace, in favor of service LB at the pod interface.
 Socket LB is still used when in the host namespace.
 Required by service mesh (e.g., Istio, Linkerd).
       --bpf-map-dynamic-size-ratio float                     Ratio (0.0-1.0) of total system memory to use for dynamic sizing of CT, NAT and policy BPF maps.
 Set to 0.0 to disable dynamic BPF map sizing (default: 0.0)
       --bpf-nat-global-max int                               Maximum number of entries for the global BPF NAT table (default 524288)
-      --bpf-neigh-global-max int                             Maximum number of entries for the global BPF neighbor table (default 524288)
       --bpf-policy-map-max int                               Maximum number of entries in endpoint policy map (per endpoint) (default 16384)
       --bpf-root string                                      Path to BPF filesystem
       --bpf-sock-rev-map-max int                             Maximum number of entries for the SockRevNAT BPF map (default 262144)